wkoertgen/train.oracle12.migration/FAQ.md

 ## 5. Which shared folders do exist?
 In the work directory where you execute `vagrant up`, there are 2 directories `./logs` and `./scripts`.
 The provisioning scripts log into `./logs`.
 In the `./develop` you may store your own SQL-scripts.
-Connect to the VM like that – provided that you know / change the password of the user oracle.
-Go to your vagrant-root directory /vagrant an walk around.
+Connect to the guest VM, go to your vagrant-root directory /vagrant and walk around.

 ## 6. What should i do for entering the VM?
 To connect to the guest VM type